-While the Scottish National Gallery undergoes a major project to renovate and expand its display spaces, two room displays will showcase a selection of Scottish masterpieces and other key works from the Collection.
+While the National undergoes a major project to renovate and expand its display spaces, two room displays will showcase a selection of Scottish masterpieces and other key works from the Collection.
 Key Scottish artists will be represented in these displays, as well as much loved works from the collection.

 Display accessibility